Updated on May 12, 2022

 'Proactive' moderation might seem like a bit of an oxymoron.
 How can you be proactive, when so much of community moderation is a response to what your members post and how they behave?

-But smart community pros know that moderation starts long before you hit the "delete post" button.
+But smart community pros know that moderation starts long before you hit the ‘delete post’ button.

-"While you can't ever totally eliminate trolls, spammers, and bad actors, you can make the process of moderating your community easier by building a strong culture," says Community Education Manager Noele Flowers.
+"While you can't ever totally eliminate trolls, spammers, and bad actors, you can make the process of moderating your community easier by building a strong culture," says Director of Community Education at Commsor Noele Flowers.
 "The culture of a space is what demonstrates most loudly to members what is valued, allowed, discouraged, and banned — even more so than community guidelines.
 Building a culture actually rests largely on what many classroom teachers do to establish norms: modeling good behavior.
 You can do that best with a proactive engagement plan."

 That said, there is a necessary reactive element to moderation (which we'll unpack below too).
-But let's start with working smarter, not harder:
+But let's start with working smarter, not harder.

 Community moderation really begins with a robust engagement strategy and content plan.
-In your proverbial moderation battle plan, think of these as your first line of defence.
+In your proverbial moderation battle plan, think of these as your first line of defense.
 They provide direction and structure for your members, illustrating what sorts of discussions are acceptable, and how they're expected to engage and interact.

 "Your best tool to ensure a healthy environment in your community is optimizing for quality.
 In this way, the Community Manager makes it very clear what the community is about, what the right things to post in there are," Noele says.
 "We set the tone."